CALIFORNIA, USA —

 How can I prepare?

+Here are some of our viewers tips on staying prepared for an outage.
 Some PG&E customers should prepare to have their power shut off for days.
 Gas up the car, charge your cell phones and other electronics, and buy a flashlight with extra batteries.

 You can keep perishable items from spoiling by limiting the amount of times you open the refrigerator door.
 A fully stocked freezer can stay cool for up to 48 hours during a power outage.

-If you have time, buying a generator could be worth it to keep your power running.
+If you have the time, buying a generator could be worth it to keep your power running.
 If you or a loved one has a life-saving medical device, such as an oxygen machine, a generator is a necessity.

 Where can I find an affordable generator?